sandalle/minecraft_bigreactor_control/README.md

 - Maximum Passive Cooling Temperature: 1,400^C (will lower control rods above this value)
 - Minimum Active Cooling Temperature: 300^C (will raise the control rods below this value)
 - Maximum Active Cooling Temperature: 420^C (will lower control rods above this value)
-- Optimal Turbine RPM:  900, 1,800, or 2,700 (divisible by 900)
+- Optimal Turbine RPM:  900, 1,800
-	- New user-controlled option for target speed of turbines, defaults to 2726RPM, which is high-optimal.
+	- New user-controlled option for target speed of turbines, defaults to 1817 RPM, which is high-optimal.

 Requirements
 ----------------------------
 - Advanced Monitor size is X: 29, Y: 12 with a 3x2 size